remidosol/express-microservice-typescript/README.md

 client-service has built to authenticate users for adding books that have been fetching from book service to their bookmarks.

-book-service has built to provide the books data for searching books and creating bookmarks.
+book-service has built to provide the books data for searching books on Google Books API and creating bookmarks.

-### `Tech Stack`: ExpressJS, JSON Web Token, Sequelize(Typescript), MySQL, Umzug, Winston(logger), Axios, Express-Gateway, Bcrypt | Argon2, ESlint & Prettier, axios-logger
+### `Tech Stack`: Google Books API, ExpressJS, JSON Web Token, Sequelize(Typescript), MySQL, Umzug, Winston(logger), Axios, Express-Gateway, Bcrypt | Argon2, ESlint & Prettier, axios-logger